p0/claude-code-prompts/tools/Task.md

 <commentary>
 Since the user is greeting, use the greeting-responder agent to respond with a friendly joke
 </commentary>
-assistant: "I'm going to use the Task tool to launch the with the greeting-responder agent"
+assistant: "I'm going to use the Task tool to launch the greeting-responder agent"
 </example>